crazoter/Genshin-Lyre-Overlay/README.md

 ### Supported Syntaxes
 * The application will parse files differently based on the music file extension.
 * **.txt**: text file.
-In txt format, the numbers represent the duration (in ms) to wait before playing the set of notes on the next line.
-* The syntax of the files are as follows (I'm not musically trained so bear with me):
-  * 1st line: Name of the song to be displayed on screen
+In txt format.
+The first two lines are the same for every format under `.txt`.
+* **First Line:** Song name
+* **Second Line:** `format: {number}`, where number represents the format number.
+This will determine how the program parses the file.
+* **Third line onwards:** The application will process the data based on the format number:
+* **Format 1**: Keypresses & delays on every line
-  * 2rd line onwards: Each line denotes a new entry.
+    * Each line from the 3rd line onwards denotes a new entry.
 Each entry is:
-  * {Keys to press}{1 whitespace}{number of milliseconds to the next entry}
+    * {Keys to press}{1 whitespace}{number of milliseconds before the program plays the next entry}
       * Note that the keys to press must not have any whitespace between them.
       * e.g. `QWE 1290` will prompt the user to press QWE at the same time, and wait 1290ms before prompting the next entry.
+* **Format 2**: Notes in alphabetical format & delays on every line
+  * * Each line from the 3rd line onwards denotes a new entry.
+Each entry is:
+    * {Note to press}{1 whitespace}{number of milliseconds before the program plays the next entry}
+      * Note that the keys to press must not have any whitespace between them.
+      * e.g. `QWE 1290` will prompt the user to press QWE at the same time, and wait 1290ms before prompting the next entry.
+      * `format2_sample.txt` serves as a sample.
+  * It also supports 1 command:
+    * `OCT{number}`: Set the default octave (no space between OCT and number).
+So instead of specifying `C4`, you can just specify `C` and the program will auto-fill it to `C4` if the default octave is 4.
+The command can be called by putting `OCT{number}` on any new line.
+  * In addition, as a quality of life add-on for comments & formatting, empty new lines and any lines with the prefix '/' will be skipped.
+* **Format 3**: Keyboard sheet reading
+  * The motivation of this format is to support music written in keystrokes format that do not have timing information.
+  * New lines do not matter in this format, so long as they do not start with the prefix `BPM`, `DELAY` or `/`.
+  * **Syntax**:
+    * Spaces and new lines do not matter when it comes to keystrokes.
+    * Alphabets represent the keystrokes. e.g. `QW` will mean the program plays Q, then on the next beat play W.
+    * Adding a `-` between two keystrokes signify that we skip one beat before playing the next keystroke.
+Multiple dashes would represent multiple beats skipped ahead.
+    * Wrapping multiple keystrokes with brackets e.g. `(AQW)` signifies that they are played on the same beat.
+  * **Commands**: Every command must start on a new line, and any keystrokes that follow after the command must start on a new line.
+The supported commands are:
+    * **Set BPM**: `BPM {number}`: Set the BPM to the number specified for the rest of the keystrokes.
+    * **Delay keypresses**: `DELAY {number}`: Add a pause between the previous keystrokes and the next.
+The number represents the number of beats we skip ahead.
+  * Comments (any new lines prefixed by `/`) will be ignored by the parser.
 * **.json**: [Sky Music](https://sky-music.herokuapp.com/) format exported directly from the herokuapp in JSON format (you have to rename the .txt file extension to .json).
   * No modification by the user is required.
 Note that BPM is not factored into this application.
 * **.txtmidi**: Unofficial file format that can be converted from midi as I am lazy to figure out how to properly use mido.py
-  * Every new line is a note, space, then the timestamp of the note.
+  * Every new line is a note (numerical), space, then the timestamp of the note.
   * To use midi files, put the name of the midi as `file.midi` in `Midi Converter/bin/debug/net5.0/file.midi`.
 Run the exe and you'll get `output.txtmidi`.
 Rename this txtmidi to whatever name you want; you can use this txtmidi in the application.
   * You can open `output.txtmidi` in any text editor as it is not a binary file.
 ### Visual Cues